This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-Examine this data where two employees with working hour by a different department.
+Examine above data where two employees with working hour for a different department.

-In this data, employee works more than one time in some of the department.
+In this sample data, employees are working more than one time in some of the department.

-Now requirement is, to populate two rows with four columns.
+Now the requirement is, to populate two rows with four columns.

 ,SUM(Computer_IT) AS TotalHour_Computer_IT